20 Ways to Use Cold Pressed Virgin Coconut Oil

 How to Use Virgin Coconut Oil to Improve Gut Health?

-Add two teaspoons of raw & uncooked virgin coconut oil in your food, salad dressings, smoothies and other recipes frequently.
-This adds unique flavour and aroma to your food and improves gut health by eliminating disease-causing microbes and increasing probiotics.
+Add two teaspoons of raw & uncooked virgin coconut oil to your food, salad dressings, smoothies and other recipes frequently.
+This adds a unique flavour and aroma to your food and improves gut health by eliminating disease-causing microbes and increasing probiotics.

 6. Practice Ayurvedic Abhyanga (Self-Massage) With Coconut Oil